vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =key1: eac5f722a5

 *** =instructions1
-Get the highest amount of money spent making a film for each year, for each country.
+Get the highest budget spent making a film for each year, for each country.
 *** =solution1
 ```{sql}
 SELECT release_year, country, MAX(budget)